thescriv/kiln/README.md

 -   `limit`
     -   Limit the delegations fetching to a limit, as a lot of delegations can be found, by default the value is set to `100`.

+### Worker Specification

+-   If no delegations exist in db, the worker will start to fetch all delegations from `time.Now().AddDate(0, 0, -1)`
+-   If delegations exist in db, the worker will pull the more recent one based on the field `timestamp` and will fetch all new delegations based on the `timestamp` found.

 ## MageFile

+`mage tezos:fetchDelegationsFromYear`

 This repo provide a magefile `tezos:fetchDelegationsFromYear` and wait a for a parameter `year`.
 The magefile `fetchDelegationsFromYear` will poll all delegations from the year provided and it will store it in the mysqlDB provided by docker.